adamraider/blog/_posts/2017-12-21-live-out-of-a-backpack.md

 In late June of 2016, I bought a one-way ticket from New York City to London.
 I brought a carry-on backpack with me, no checked luggage, and lived in various accommodations in London, Manchester, Prague, and Oslo.
 I didn’t plan or book anything in advance.
 I flew home to New York City in early September.
 These are some tips on how to live out of a 40L backpack for three months.

 ## The tips
-In order from objectively useful to subjectively awesome.

 * Never check luggage, it'll save you time, mitigate the risk of losing your stuff, and force you to minimize to the essentials.
 * Get a credit-card with 0% foreign transaction fees, avoid cash as much as possible.